 And while we're at it, we certainly have to mention the amazing kamado drawers for each spot.
 I love having these oversized stainless steel drawers to store bags of charcoal and oversized tools in.

 Sink, Refrigerator and Ice Maker

 The benefit of going DIY, is that it frees up extra money to splurge on some fun extras.
 We got the sink, ice maker, and refrigerator from RCS Gas Grills.
 These are likely corners we may have cut if we were paying for labor, but we're so glad that we didn't have to exclude them.
 Having these 3 features truly make it an outdoor kitchen rather than just a grilling space.

-Because reviewing barbecue grills and gear is our job, we have big needs when it comes to storage.
-And as you have probably noticed, we did not skimp when it came to drawers and cabinet space.
+Because reviewing barbecue grills and gear is our job, we have big needs when it comes to storage space.
+And as you have probably noticed, we did not skimp when it came to drawers and storage cabinets.
 And believe it or not, we've got stuff in every single one of them.
-The double drawer and paper towel holder next to the triple drawer units are perfectly positioned under my prep zone to hold all the necessary tools and gadgets for that job.

 How Much Money Did DIY Save Us?

 Outdoor Kitchen (minus fixtures & appliances)

 We would like to give a heartfelt thanks to RCS Grills, Memphis Wood Fire Grills, Vision Grills, and Ooni Pizza Ovens for their partnerships that made so much of this project possible.

 We would also like to thank our family and friends who gave of their time and energy to help us tackle this crazy project.
 You have all earned your own seat and free meal out back any time.

 Whether you do the labor yourself, or pay someone else to do all the heavy lifting, having your own outdoor kitchen is an amazing thing.